-., voluntary.
-Apple Suppli elaborate on Compensation for overtime work Υ The EICC co vers this sufficiently.
+V However, this standard is less strong in Sony's Supplier Code of Conduct than in the EICC!
+Compensation for overtime work Υ The EICC covers this sufficiently.
 Operational aspects Does the company policy on social issues include external manufacturers and suppliers?
-Yes Is there a monitoring system in place to check Ow n sites Supplier sites compliance with the mentioned standards/codes/policy?
-Internal Monitoring No info No info, but there was an audit after the iPod scandal External monitoring (third party organisations involved) No i nfo Hired Verity to audit all final assembly suppliers in 2006 What is the percentage of supplier monitored each year?
-No info Are (local) stakeholders involved at the design level/at implementation (production) level/ at Only feedback on policy is requested Yes, via EICC monitoring level and at relevant decision- making level?
-Real involvement as in multistakeholder initiatives no
+Yes Is there a monitoring system in place to check Owr n sites Supplier sites compliance with the mentioned standards/codes/policy?
+Internal Monitoring yes yes External monitoring (third party organisations involved) no (voluntary) What is the percentage of supplier monitored each year?
+No info provided , Are (local) stakeholders involved at the design level/at implementation (production) level/ at Only feedback on policy is requested · monitoring level and at relevant decision- making level?
+Real involvement in multistakehold initiatives No